-Telia may confirm the Applicant's control over FQDN using random code method described in chapter 3.2.2.4.6 of BR.
+Telia may confirm the Applicant's control over FQDN using random code or request token method described in chapter 3.2.2.4.6 of BR.
+Telia is using request tokens that include 256 bit random codes.

 • 3.2.2.4.7 DNS change